-However, with a mild recession still expected, managers have a preference for companies with resilient balance sheets and strong business models that can weather the current challenging environment, where cost pressures are impacting margins and investments.
+However, with mild recessions still expected for both the U.S. and Canada, managers have a preference for companies with resilient balance sheets and strong business models that can weather the current challenging environment, where cost pressures are impacting margins and investments.
 Managers also remain cautious on China, due to slowing growth and weak consumer confidence.

 On balance, the second quarter of 2023 proved to be a more favorable environment for active managers in Emerging Markets, Europe, Australia and Real Assets equities, while being more challenging for U.S. Large Cap, U.S. Small Cap, Long/Short, Global, Global ex-U.S., Japan, UK and Canada managers.

 Contrary to previous quarters, there was no single style factor that dominated returns across markets, with country and sector positioning being more relevant.
 However, the growth and quality factors continued to be rewarded in the U.S., while the value factor outperformed in Emerging Markets, Japan and Europe.